Rok jumping in front of Casa de la Vall in Andorra la Vella, Andorra

 The vast majority of the visitors to Andorra are Spanish and French citizens who travel there for shopping and fuel at lower prices.

-The nature orientated tourism attracts thousands of independent campers in the summer and skiers in the winter.
+With its many nature-based places to visit, Andorra attracts thousands of independent campers in summer and skiers in winter.
 Without your own vehicle, it is practically impossible to visit Andorra properly, stop on the way or access areas outside of the capital.

 All in all, Andorra was a nice stopover on my way from France to Spain.
 With nonintrusive marketing, hospitability and low taxes the country convinces the visitors in a very subtle form to spend more money than originally planned, buy things that were not on the list and attracts with landmarks that were not known to an average visitor in advance.